 Individual assessment and comprehensive care plan.
 In a nursing home, care should be provided based upon a careful assessment of the resident's health and capabilities, as translated into a comprehensive care plan.
 This care plan is developed by an interdisciplinary team that includes the resident and the resident's representative, as well as nurses and other nursing home staff members.
 Ideally, the care plan will meld the staff's health care expertise with the resident's individual preferences.
 In development of the care plan and in the provision of care generally, the nursing home must reasonably accommodate a resident's individual preferences.
 A care plan for an LGBT older adult should include protections against bias by staff or residents and accommodations for needs based on sexual orientation or gender identity.
+A transgender resident should be cared for by staff who are sensitive to gender identity.
 If double occupancies are the norm, that resident should be housed with someone who will treat him or her with dignity and respect.

-9 HUD, HUD Issues Guidance on LGBT Housing, Discrimination Complaints, HUD Press Release No. 10-139 (July 1, 2010), available at http://portal.hud.gov/hudportal/HUD?src=/press/press releases_media_advisories/2010/HUDNo.10-139.
+&lt;sup>9 HUD, HUD Issues Guidance on LGBT Housing, Discrimination Complaints, HUD Press Release No. 10-139 (July 1, 2010), available at http://portal.hud.gov/hudportal/HUD?src=/press/press\releases\media\advisories/2010/HUDNo.10-139.

-10 See, e.g., Equality Florida, Winning Equality (2010) at 5 (despite the lack of a statewide nondiscrimination ordinance, sexual orientation and gender identity-inclusive nondiscrimination laws have been passed in numerous counties).
+See, e.g., Equality Florida, Winning Equality (2010) at 5 (despite the lack of a statewide nondiscrimination ordinance, sexual orientation and gender identity-inclusive nondiscrimination laws have been passed in numerous counties).